 It sounds simple enough: if you want remote workers to be engaged in their work, make their work engaging.
 Some of the best ways to do this include making it personal, motivating with financial and non-financial incentives, and using technologies like gamification apps and software.

-If you’ve been having a difficult time coming up with ways to incentivize employees who are working from home, the tips outlined above are a good place to start.
+If you’ve been having difficulty finding ways to incentivize employees to work from home, the tips outlined above are a good place to start.
 Just be sure to custom-design your rewards and recognition programs to reflect the organization’s and your remote employees’ needs.

-With customizable gamification solutions that are designed with your business in mind, BeeLiked can help incentivise your team, even when employees are working remotely.
-Ensuring your team is on board, supported and enthused while working from home is as important as ever, especially as the normalities of modern day working are shifting to allow for remote workforces.
-Bring your team back together to boost productivity, resolve and results with original and interactive, digital experiences.
+With customizable gamification solutions that are designed with your business in mind, BeeLiked can help incentivize your team, even when employees are working remotely.
+Ensuring your team is on board, supported, and enthused while working from home is as important as ever, especially as the normalities of modern-day working are shifting to allow for remote workforces.
+Bring your team back together to boost productivity, resolve, and results with original and interactive digital experiences.
 Get in touch with us today to set up a no-obligation discovery call and to learn more.